 Reference Name.
 An internal name.
-It must be at least two characters and can be up to 255 bytes, assuming single-byte characters.
+It must be at least two characters and can be up to 255 bytes.
 It’s displayed in iTunes Connect only.

 Display Set ID.
 A unique identifier used to associate your app with the display set.
-Use the same ID in your binary’s
+Use the same ID in your app’s

 NSUbiquitousDisplaySetkey.
 This string must be a uniform type identifier (UTI) and can contain only alphanumeric characters, hyphens, and periods.
 The string should also be in reverse-DNS format and can’t end in

 Display Set Name.
 The label that users see when they configure iCloud settings for your apps.
 Localize this label for each of the languages your apps support.

 To create a new display set

 Open the Manage Your iCloud Display Sets page for the app, as described in Viewing iCloud Display Sets in iTunes Connect.

 Click Create New.

 Enter a reference name and display set ID.